Legnago: History

-Traces of human presence in the area date back to the Bronze Age.
+There are traces of human presence in the area date back to the Bronze Age.

 Legnago had an important military role since the early Middle Ages.
 In the 19th century it was one of the Quadrilatero fortresses, the main strongpoint of the Austrian Lombardy-Venetia puppet state during the Italian Wars of Independence.
 The present fortifications were planned and made in 1815, the older defences having been destroyed by Napoleon I in 1801.